Get started with Upgrade Readiness

 If you are already using OMS, you’ll find Upgrade Readiness in the Solutions Gallery.
 Select the Upgrade Readiness tile in the gallery and then click Add on the solution's details page.
 Upgrade Readiness is now visible in your workspace.
 While you have this dialog open, you should also consider adding the Device Health and Update Compliance solutions as well, if you haven't already.
 To do so, just select the check boxes for those solutions.

-If you are not using OMS:
+If you are not using OMS or Azure Log Analytics:

-- Create a new OMS workspace.
+- Create a new workspace.
 Enter a name for the workspace, select the workspace region, and provide the email address that you want associated with this workspace.
 Select Create.

 If your organization already has an Azure subscription, you can link it to your workspace.
 Note that you may need to request access from your organization’s Azure administrator.